growing garlic & elephant garlic

 HOW TO PLANT:

 Break the bulb into individual cloves.
 Small cloves usually grow small bulbs, so plant only the larger ones.
 Use the small cloves in your kitchen.
 Plant cloves 1 inch deep, root side down.
 In spring, the garlic will have no trouble pushing through an inch of mulch.
 Minimum spacing on raised beds is 4 to 8 inches.
-To grow the largest bulbs space your plants 6 to12 inches.
+To grow the largest bulbs space your plants 6 to 12 inches apart.

 Hardneck varieties put up a tall, woody flowering stalk that usually grows bulblets at the top.
 If the plant is allowed to put its energy into these seeds the bulb forming below the ground will end up smaller.
-We recommend you cut seed stalks off as soon as the flower has reached 8-9 inches tall.
+We recommend you cut seed stalks off as soon as the flower spike has reached 8-9 inches tall.
+These are garlic scapes.
+They taste mild and sweet, like scalions, but with a hint of unmistakable garlicky flavor.

 As the bulbs mature the leaves brown off.
 Garlic should be harvested when 3-4 green leaves remain on the stem.
 Each green leaf represents one layer of covering over the bulb in the ground.
 Dug too soon, the skins won’t have formed around each clove.
 Hardneck bulbs, if dug too late, may have begun to spread apart in the soil.